BoneCrasher/ShirabeEngine/shirabeengine/doxygen/log.md

 Generating docs for compound Brief...
 Generating docs for compound CDirectoryStackFileIncluder...
 Generating docs for compound Class...
-Generating docs for compound CPrecompiler...
+Generating docs for compound CCompiler...
 Generating docs for compound Crazy...
 Generating docs for compound Derived...
 Generating docs for compound DerivedOutsideANamespace...